dan-nagle/h2m/README.txt

 fact, it is recommended that Clang and LLVM be downloaded and built during the installation process to avoid potential complications and avoid the need to determine the locations of their config.cmake files.
+Note that there is no "bootstrapping" involved in the build carried out by the script.
+Its interest is goal is to compile header and library files used by h2m as quickly as possible, not to create a reliable and thoroughly tested compiler.
 If CMake is not installed, (ie the command 'which cmake' fails) CMake will need to be installed.
 The build script can perform a "bare-bones" installation if requested.